 When might a whole-of-life policy be for you?

-A whole-of-life policy may be for you if:
+A whole-of-life policy might be for you if:

 - You want the chance to earn a higher payout for your dependents by linking life assurance with investing